 It's the highlight of a debut season that ends 23-54 with seven ties.

-1954: The Detroit Red Wings extend their unbeaten streak on opening night to 15 games (14-0-1) by defeating the Toronto Maple Leafs 2-1 at Olympia Stadium.
+1954: The Detroit Red Wings extend their unbeaten streak on opening night to 15 games (14-0 with one tie) by defeating the Toronto Maple Leafs 2-1 at Olympia Stadium.

 1972: The New York Islanders and Atlanta Flames face off at Nassau Coliseum in the first game for each of the NHL's two newest teams.
 The Flames win 3-2 on third-period goals by Bobby Leiter and Rey Comeau.
 Ed Westfall scores the first goal in Islanders history after Morris Stefaniw gets the first one for the Flames.
 It's the only goal of Stefaniw's NHL career.

 1986: The Red Wings name 21-year-old center Steve Yzerman as their new captain, the youngest in their history.
-Yzerman remains captain until his retirement in July 2006.
+Yzerman remains Detroit's captain until his retirement in July 2006.

 1995: Cam Neely of the Boston Bruins becomes the first player in NHL history to have a hat trick on opening night twice in his career.
 Neely scores once in each period in a 4-4 tie against the Islanders at Boston Garden.
 He also has a hat trick on Jan.
 22, 1995, when the Bruins open the shortened 1994-95 season with a 4-1 win against the Philadelphia Flyers.

 1996: Mike Gartner scores three times for his 18th NHL hat trick and the Phoenix Coyotes, playing in their second game since relocating from Winnipeg, defeat the Bruins 5-2 at Fleet Center.
 Gartner's goal at 7:11 of the first period is the first for Phoenix and comes one night after a 1-0 loss at the Hartford Whalers.